joser1996/ECS171/HW1_Report.md

 |Testing Data Score| % 74.0|

-After normalizing the data the score for the training set didn't change significantly, howerver the score for my testing data dropped by approximately 6%.
+After normalizing the data the score for the training set didn't change significantly, however the score for my testing data dropped by approximately 6%.

 ### Problem 8